-Sufficient land area is available on the site which is suitable for irrigation for the 500 EP STP.
-Suitable land areas which may be used for the irrigation scheme are shown in Appendix A.
+Sufficient land area is available on the site which is suitable for irrigation for the 400 EP STP.
+Suitable land areas which may be used for the irrigation scheme are shown in Figure 2.

-The proposed irrigation areas and effluent storage dimensions will be confirmed following detailed design of the STP using the modelling tool MEDLI however for the purposes of approval a conservative irrigation area estimate of 100m per person has been calculated and proposed.
+The proposed irrigation areas and effluent storage dimensions will be confirmed following detailed design of the STP using the modelling tool MEDLI however for the purposes of approval a conservative irrigation area estimate of 100m2 per person has been calculated and proposed.

-In support of this proposal, the maximum flow possible to the plant from this development stage is estimated to be 100 kL/day under Average Dry Weather Flow (ADWF) conditions.
-The flow contribution from wet weather inflow and infiltration is not expected to be significant over the life of the STP, however provision will been made as required for additional irrigation sites during the plant life span of 10 years.
+In support of this proposal, the maximum flow possible to the plant from this development stage is estimated to be 80 kL/day under Average Dry Weather Flow (ADWF) conditions.
+The flow contribution from wet weather inflow and infiltration is expected to be negligible over the life of the STP as this is a temporary STP with a proposed life span of 2 years.